Director: Leigh Whannell

 Imagine if Jarvis had bodily control over Tony Stark and also was a sociopath.
 That’s kind of the predicament Grey soon finds himself in, hiding his John Wick reflexes from investigating detective Cortez (Betty Gabriel) while he goes galivanting around town on a quest for violent revenge.
 In the process, Upgrade adopts a tone of inappropriate but exceedingly effective humour, bringing to mind the Simon Barrett penned The Guest from a few years ago.

 If that movie stirred your spaghetti then Upgrade will provide similar kicks, albeit with a far more nihilistic edge.
 Whannell – whose directorial debut Insidious Chapter 3 impressed with some effective scares – here ups the ante.
 Upgrade is delivered with confidence.
 The action scenes particularly run at a slick pace, adopting some nifty camera moves that appear synchronised to Marshall-Green’s movements, working in compliment to the sense of automated motion.
-At other times, Whannell prefers a tableux, favouring still compositions.
+At other times, Whannell prefers a tableaux, favouring still compositions.
 The lighting throughout is elegant, enhancing the aesthetic value of the picture.

 For his part, Marshall-Green provides an exceptionally nuanced and physical performance.
 When Stem has control of him, his movements and posture carry the precision of a trained dancer.
 Marshall-Green deserves credit for what he brings to the film.
-He also makes Grey very likeable, something which proves vital as his actions push the story into increasingly darker territories.
+He also makes Grey very likable, something which proves vital as his actions push the story into increasingly darker territories.

 It is here that Whannell’s past in horror – and his horror fandom – comes to the fore.
 Upgrade nods to the visceral gratuity of the likes of Videodrome and Tetsuo: The Iron Man and it is pitted with scenes of graphic violence, or its results.
 There’s a gooeyness to the bloodshed.
 This is the guy who started Jigsaw’s motor running, after all.